-Those stiff, aching joints, the swelling, the pain… More often than not, these symptoms are signs of arthritis, a debilitating disease where inflammation of one or more of your joints is causing you grief.
+Those stiff, aching joints, the swelling, the pain… Often, these symptoms are signs of arthritis, a debilitating disease where inflammation of one or more of your joints is causing you grief.

 You want to really embrace a healthy lifestyle, eat well, keep moving and look at a natural treatment for arthritis.
 That’s where we want to help.
 But first, a primer on arthritis and how it’s more common than you may realize.